-6.6.3 Fire Safety Manager or his representative (AES Ops Commander / Fire Prevention Section)

-- a.
-In the event of an actual fire: - i.
-Ensure that AES crew is en-route to location. - ii.
-Proceed to affected fire alarm panel to determine the exact location of the alarm activation or directly to the affected area via the most expeditious route. - iii.
-Ensure that the first fire alarm bell has been isolated after ringing for not less than one minute. - iv.
-Ensure that the first alert announcement (See Annex 5 TEXT 1) has been made by CAR (6541 2304) to all floors (of the affected zone). - v.
-Standby to receive status report from AES crew on the "fire" floor and assess the need to declare total evacuation of the area or the building. - b.
-If AES crew reports that: - i.
-The situation is under control: Instruct CAR (6541 2304) personnel to broadcast announcement Text 3 (Refer to Appendix I). - ii.
-It is a false alarm: Instruct CAR (6541 2304) personnel to broadcast announcement Text 2 (Refer to Appendix I). - iii.
-When evacuation is necessary: - Ops Commander to proceed to affected building's FCC to make the broadcast (See Annex 5 - TEXT 4) to the fire floor within the affected zone and its adjacent zone or "ALL CALL" button for full evacuation. - Ensure that the building evacuation status is monitored at the FCC using Floor Register (See Annex 6 Floor Registers).
+5.3 Fire Safety Manager or his representative (AES Ops Commander / Fire Prevention Section) 5.3.1 In the event of an actual fire: (a) Ensure that AES crew is en route to location. (b) Proceed to affected fire alarm panel to determine the exact location of the alarm activation or directly to the affected area via the most expeditious route.
+They are required to continue to monitor the AES Frequency. (c) Ensure that the first fire alarm bell has been isolated after ringing for not less than one minute. (d) Ensure that the first alert announcement (Refer to Appendix I - Text 1) has been made by CAR (6541 2304) to all floors (of the affected zone). (e) Standby to receive status report from AES crew on the "fire" floor and assess the need to declare total evacuation of the area or the 5.3.2 building.
+If AES crew reports that: (a) The situation is under control: Instruct CAR (6541 2304) personnel to broadcast announcement Text 3 (Refer to Appendix I). (b) It is a false alarm : Instruct CAR (6541 2304) personnel to broadcast announcement Text 2 (Refer to Appendix I). (c) When evacuation is necessary: (i) Ops Commander to direct CAR or CSO located at FCC2 to broadcast Text 2 (Refer to Appendix I) to the fire floor within the affected zone and its adjacent zone or "ALL CALL" button for full evacuation. (d) Ensure that the building evacuation status is monitored at the FCC using Floor Register (Refer to Appendix D - Floor Registers). (e) Report the condition of the fire and number of persons missing, if any, to the AES of SCDF officers upon his arrival at the FCC. (f) Ensure the smoke curtain system across the main atrium is activated to form a fire resistant barrier across the atrium opening, to prevent rising smoke from entering the floor.

-- Report the condition of the fire and number of persons missing, if any, to the AES of SCDF officers upon his arrival at the FCC. - Ensure the smoke curtain system across the main atrium is activated to form a fire-resistant barrier across the atrium opening, to prevent rising smoke from entering the floor. - Ensure that the fire door release system is activated to shut the fire doors to form compartments, so as to curb rapid spread of fire. - Ensure that the lifts home within the building except for the fire lifts.
+- (g) Ensure that the fire door release system is activated to shut the fire doors to form compartments, so as to curb rapid spread of fire. - (h) Ensure that the lifts home within the building except for the fire lifts.
 All lifts will be homed to level 1.

-6.6.4 Fire Warden / Assistant Fire Warden
+5.4 Fire Warden / Assistant Fire Warden